 Still, it is common knowledge in breeding and veterinary medicine circles that some of the strongest dogs have been specifically bred for bite strength and what is called tenacity (essentially, not letting go).

-Another approach for measuring the strongest dog breeds is to look at dog behavior such as aggression or fierceness versus timidity.
 Individual kennel breeding strategies can greatly influence where a breed, or even a specific litter, falls on this scale.

 However, certain breeds are naturally more fierce or timid.

 Three big dog breeds that more commonly display excessive fierceness include: